Articles

 Do you need consent for the sale of personal data?

-The Law does not make it mandatory to ask for consent for the sale of personal data.
+The Law does not require consent for the sale of personal data.
 However, consumers can opt out of the sale of their data, which refers to the sale of data for monetary consideration.